ivanbruel/todoapp/README.md

 ### Views

-Now on to View customization for the app.
+Now on to the View customization for the app.
 Go to your **Storyboard**, and look at your **LoginViewController** blank view.

 What you want to do here is drag **Text Fields** (one for the **email** and one for the **password**) from the bottom right corner of your screen and drop them in your **LoginViewController**'s view.